 - Online Hard Iron Calibration.
 The OLHIC Algorithm ensures that the built-in magnetometer is constantly being monitored and calibrated during flight.
 This minimizes any accumulated in-flight error due to magnetic drift.
 In case of GNSS signal loss, the heading will be correct.

 - Multiple gains settings.
 The autopilot can be loaded with more than one set of gains ('gains banks').
 This allows automatic interpolation of gains depending on airspeed.
 This capability guarantees the best possible control under all flight conditions.
 It also allows the aircraft to have a broad flight envelope and operate in multiple configurations during a single flight.
+The gains’ access is guaranteed after receiving the Advanced Gains Adjustment course.

 - Status monitoring and automatic emergency procedures.
 The system can be configured to detect unsafe situations and to deploy a Flight Termination System (FTS), or start a return to base maneuver automatically.